hibari/hibari/README.md

   * Update external libraries such as UBF to the latest versions
   * Enhanced client API: server side rename and server side timestamp
   * New logging format.
-Introduce Basho Lager for more traditional logging that plays nicely with UNIX logging tools like logrotate and syslog
+Introduce Basho Lager for more traditional logging that plays nicely with Unix logging tools like logrotate and syslog

 - Feb 4, 2013 - **Hibari v0.1.10 Released**.
 [Release Notes](https://github.com/hibari/hibari/blob/master/relnotes/v0.1.10.txt)